msft-mirror-aosp/platform.compatibility.cdd/5_multimedia/5_1_media-codecs.md

 supported:

 *    [C-2-1] Decoding MUST be performed without downmixing (e.g. a 5.0 AAC
-stream must be decoded to five channels of PCM, a 5.1 AAC stream must be decoded to six channels of PCM).
+stream MUST be decoded to five channels of PCM, a 5.1 AAC stream MUST be decoded to six channels of PCM).
 *    [C-2-2] Dynamic range metadata MUST be as defined in "Dynamic Range Control (DRC)" in ISO/IEC 14496-3, and the `android.media.MediaFormat` DRC keys to